 Over the 20 weekly sessions, a CCFP(EM) lecturer will review the CFPC’s Priority Topics in Emergency Medicine: the core material covered in the exam.
 The course also includes a full practice Short Answer Management Problem (SAMP) exam and a one-on-one practice oral exam.

-Participants are able to claim up to 50 uncertified Continuing Medical Education credits through the CFPC Mainpro+® program upon completion of the course.
+Participants are able to claim up to 50 non-certified Mainpro+ credits upon completion of the course.

 Interactive Sessions are offered via online conferencing software (with video, audio, slides and chat features).

 They run Tuesday evenings from 7-9 PM (AST) beginning February to early July.

 All sessions are recorded and available online for review.
 Course material is available until December of the registration year.